How should Ceylon Tea be prepared and brewed for the best taste?

 • Sun Tea: Sun tea is an ancient method of brewing Ceylon Tea that involves steeping the leaves in hot water and placing them in direct sunlight until they have steeped to your desired strength.
 Sun-tea brewed with Ceylon Tea has an earthy, robust flavor that some may find overwhelming.

-See also What is the history of Dragonwell tea?
+See also What are the different types of Darjeeling tea?

 No matter which method you choose, make sure to use fresh, high-quality Ceylon Tea leaves to ensure you get the best possible flavor and aroma from your cup of tea.